renesas-rz/rz_gstreamer_sample_code/13_gst-audiovideoplay/README.md

     return -1;
   }
 ```
-This application accepts 2 command-line arguments which point to an Ogg/Vorbis file and an H.264 file.
+This application accepts 2 command-line arguments which point to an Ogg/Vorbis file and a H.264 file.

 #### CustomData structure
 ```c